 What is an OEM?

-It's easy to get started with HPE as your OEM partner.
-Become more competitive by reducing R&D, testing, support, and operations costs, while speeding your time-to-market with a portfolio of world-class solutions and support.
+Become more competitive by reducing R&D, testing, support, and operations costs, while accelerating your time to market with a portfolio of world-class solutions and support.